na-na-hi/renget/archive/NovelAI-Quick-Start.md

  With that said, let's break down the text gen interface and how to use it.

 ## Quick Start (very quick, minimal explanations)
-1. Set the model to Clio (or the latest)
+1. Set the model to Kayra (or the latest)
 2. Pick a default config preset
 3. Put ATTG in Memory.
 ATTG is shorthand for Author, Title, Tags, Genre.
 It looks like this: [ Author: George R.R.
 Martin; Title: A Song of Ice and Fire; Tags: dragons, politics, dynasty; Genre: fantasy ].
 It gives the AI an idea of what kind of story you're writing, and what you want it to focus on.
 Tweak that example to match your preference, and input that into Memory.
 4. Ignore Author's Note.
 It's a trap.